Click here for Learn Live UK – Essex Careers Hub

 Year 7- An Introduction to Careers

-• Students will attend workshops/assemblies designed to help them discover the different industries of work with particular emphasis on STEM careers (Science, Technology, Engineering and Maths).
+- Students will attend workshops/assemblies designed to help them discover the different industries of work, with a particular emphasis on STEM careers (Science, Technology, Engineering and Math)

 Year 8 – Career Discovery

-• The Year 8 PSHE Programme will look at helping students to identify their personal skills and interests, to further explore the work of work, identify their personal skills and budget their money.
+- The Year 8 careers programme will look at helping students to identify their personal skills and interests, learn about the challenges and rewards of work and make a vision board for their future

-• Some students will visit a university campus in order for them to get an understanding of what it would be like to go to university and meet students who currently attend.
+- Some students will visit a university campus in order for them to get an understanding of what it would be like to go to university and meet current student ambassadors

-• Students will attend workshops designed to help them discover different industries of work with particular emphasis on STEM subjects.
+- Students will attend workshops/assemblies designed to help them discover different industries of work with particular emphasis on STEM subjects.

 Year 9 – Choosing the right options for me

-• Parents and Students will get the opportunity to attend the School Careers Fair to give them the opportunity to explore a range of different job roles with emphasis on local businesses and speak with local colleges/sixth forms/universities.
+- Parents and students will get the opportunity to attend the school careers fair to give them the opportunity to explore a range of different job roles with emphasis on local businesses and speak with local colleges/sixth forms/universities and training providers

 Year 10 – Post-16 and Beyond

-• Parents and Students will get the opportunity to attend the School Careers Fair to give them the opportunity to explore a range of different job roles with emphasis on local businesses and speak with local college/sixth forms/universities
+- Parents and students will get the opportunity to attend the school careers fair to give them the opportunity to explore a range of different job roles with emphasis on local businesses and speak with local college/sixth forms/universities and training providers

 Year 11 – Planning for the Future

-• All year 11 students will have a 1-2-1 meeting with our Careers Advisor to discuss their options when they leave school and begin the application process for their chosen pathway.
+- All year 11 students will have a 1-2-1 meeting with our Careers Advisor to discuss their options when they leave school and begin the application process for their chosen pathway, with priority given to those students who have additional needs